lerouzic/simuQuantGen/Parameters.md

 You see in this graph that the genetic variance is rapidly exhausted at N=10: after 20 generations there is very little variance left.
 That is why after 20 generations, this population can no longer respond to selection.
 The speed of the exhaustion of the genetic variance depends on the population size.

-Note that increasing the selection of strength (sel.strength = 0.1) depletes the genetic variance rapidly, limiting the response to selection and the optimum of 10 is never reached.
+Note that increasing the selection of strength (sel.Vs = 0.1) depletes the genetic variance rapidly, limiting the response to selection and the optimum of 10 is never reached.
 The mechanisms behind this are discussed in more detail below.

 ```{r}